❄️ Stay chill, stay ahead — compact cooling that moves with your lifestyle!

 | Noise | 65 Decibels |

-| Number Of Power Levels | 2 |
+| Number of Power Levels | 2 |

 | Power Source | Corded Electric |